projectglove/glove-monorepo/README.md

 code is returned.
 This does not mean, however, the vote was mixed and submitted on-chain; just that the Glove service will do so at the appropriate time.

-If there was something wrong with the vote request then a `400 Bad Request` is returned with a JSON object containing the error type (`error`) and description (`description`).
+If request body is invalid then a `422 Unprocessable Entity` is returned.
+If there was something wrong with the request itself then a `400 Bad Request` is returned with a JSON object containing the error type (`error`) and description (`description`). `429 Too Many Requests` can also be returned and the request should be retried later.

 ## `POST /remove-vote`